Ensure availability and sustainable management of water and sanitation for all

 Master of Environment and Sustainability

 As part of the Master of Environment and Sustainability (MES) program, the Engineering Solutions course equips students with critical skills in wastewater treatment and water pollution control.
-Through practical exercises and case studies, students learn to apply advanced strategies for managing pollution and treating wastewater.
+Through practical exercises and case studies, students learn to apply advanced strategies for managing pollution and treating waste-water.

 explore more sdg 6 related courses